Spend $75+, get a FREE Organic Honey Lip Balm

 Recipe Variations for Pan Seared Chicken

-Mediterranean Style: Add pitted olives and honey-roasted cherry tomatoes during the final cooking stage.
+Mediterranean Style: Add pitted Kalamata olives and honey-roasted cherry tomatoes during the final cooking stage for bright, tangy notes.

-Creamy Version: Create a light sauce with Greek yogurt, lemon zest, and minced fennel fonds.
+Creamy Version: Create a light sauce with Greek yogurt, lemon zest, and minced fennel fronds after removing the chicken from heat.

-Wine Addition: Add a splash of white wine when returning the fennel to the pan for extra depth.
+Wine Addition: Add a splash of white wine when returning the fennel to the pan for extra depth and restaurant-quality flavor.

-Herb Variations: Try fresh thyme, sage, or other fresh herbs instead of rosemary for different flavor profiles.
-You can add a bit of spice as well with some smoked paprika.
+Herb Variations: Try fresh thyme, sage, or oregano instead of rosemary for different flavor profiles.
+Add a pinch of smoked paprika for warmth.

 Honey Roasted Cherry Tomatoes are versatile and easy to make